davinci-script/davi/docs/docs/README.md

   - title: Web Server
     details: Davinci Script includes a built-in web server, so you can preview your site locally before deploying it.

-footer: MIT Licensed | Copyright © 2024 Davinci Script Inc.
+footer: Copyright © 2024 Davinci Script.
+Author Bozhidar Slaveykoc
 ---